-I'm on my way to becoming a nutritional practitioner in Denver, Colorado, but I know a thing or two about achieving optimal health through experience.
-Healing my own health challenges got me in the kitchen and in-touch with my surroundings and I'll never look back.
-I'm really passionate about functional foods.
+Functional approaches to health begin with quality nutrients that build us up.
 I want to know where my food comes from, how to prepare it most nutritiously, and how to source it sustainably.
 We are what we eat eats, after all.
-With experience on my side, below is how this whole wellness thing seems to work and I'm here to help you achieve it.
+With experience on my side and two years of intense nutrition education, below is how this whole wellness thing seems to work and I'm here to help you achieve it.

-- Heal the cause, don't just treat the symptoms.
+heal the root cause, don't just treat the symptoms

 No one diet or lifestyle is a panacea for everyone and everything, and it's vital in achieving wellness to experiment with what makes you feel good.
-I firmly believe that we are beings whose wellness is based on bioindividuality.
+This is called the bioindividual approach.
+I can say with conviction that we are beings whose wellness is based on bioindividuality.
 On this site you'll find functional food recipes that I've developed to foster optimal health.
 They're generally free of dairy, gluten, and refined sugar.
 But as always, roll with how ya feel.

-Beyond nutrition and advocating for a non-toxic, minimalist lifestyle, I also dabble with the world of stråla yoga.
-Stråla brought me back to myself, and now there’s no greater feeling than to inspire the process of feeling in others.
+Beyond nutrition and advocating for a non-toxic, minimalist lifestyle, I also dabble as a guide of stråla yoga.
+Stråla brought me back to myself through movement, and now there’s no greater feeling than to inspire the process of feeling in others.
 Everything starts from within and I’m beyond thankful to have the privilege now to inspire others in my community to try the same process.
 The modalities of movement do more for our bodies than just a practice of exercise, it’s an approach to life with ease.
 If you're interested in having me guide events or private lessons, reach out via the contact tab!

 on the bedside table now: